zumasys/docs/site/docs/jbase/tools/jkeyauto/jkeyauto-profiling/README.md

 *
 SYNC LOCK 0 ;* Ensure lock is taken
 waitagain:
-PRINT "Process ":$PID:" waiting for sync signal ..."
+CRT "Process ":$PID:" waiting for sync signal ..."
 SYNC WAIT 0 FOR 20 SETTING rc
 IF rc EQ 1 THEN GOTO waitagain
 IF rc NE 0 THEN PRINT "Error ":rc:" doing the sync" ; EXIT 1